dspereira/42Cursus-Philosophers/README.md

 The Dining Philosophers Problem is a classic challenge designed to explore multithreading and its associated challenges.

-So, on a round table, there are five bowls of spaghetti, and between each bowl, there is a fork (five forks on the table).
+So, on a round table, there are five bowls of spaghetti and between each bowl, there is a fork (five forks on the table).
 In front of each bowl sits a philosopher, starving and eager to eat.
-Each philosopher needs to eat, sleep, and think in that order, and they must start eating before starving until death.
+Each philosopher needs to eat, sleep and think in that order and they must start eating before starving until death.

 1. Eat:
    - For the philosopher to eat, he needs two forks.
 However, since each philosopher has only one fork, he needs to hold the fork of his neighbor on the table.
-First, he tries to grab a right fork, and then the left.
+First, he tries to grab a right fork and then the left.
 After successfully catch any forks, he just release after being able to eat and finish.

 2. Sleep:
    - After eating, the philosopher places the forks back on the table and starts sleeping.